ffu52848/fractal-sparse-origin-hypothesis/README.md

 ## 10. License / Rights

-By default, all rights are reserved by the author unless explicitly stated otherwise.
+All rights are reserved by the author unless otherwise specified.

-If you wish to reuse or adapt the contents of this repository,
-please contact the author or refer to future updates of this section.
+For reuse or adaptation, please contact the author or refer to future updates.

----